-Lost my habit this week with lack of data
+Gave up my habit this month with no mobile data

 I have a habit, it makes me walk more and in different directions sometimes.
 I see new things on the way and some things only people in the game see.